 Cow Pose (Bitilasana) on the top; Cat Pose (Marjariasana) on the bottom Cat-Cow is a common movement both in the yoga world and in other movement modalities.
 This flowing series is most often done on all fours.
 In Cow Pose (Bitilasana), the spine is in extension or a backbend, with the belly descending towards the… Continue reading Fresh Take Friday: Cat-Cow

 Happy Friday, everyone!
 Today, let's take a fresh look at coming out of Balasana, or Child's Pose.
 Balasana is a pose that is commonly used as a place of rest in many yoga classes.
 I want to look specifically at how we exit this pose today, but before we get into that, I think it's… Continue reading Fresh Take Friday: Balasana (Child’s Pose)

 Happy Friday!
 Today we’re concluding our look at Supta Padangusthasana, or Reclined Hand-To-Big-Toe Pose.
 If you missed the previous articles in this series, you can catch up on those here: Part 1, Part 2, Part 3.
 While this is a pose we often think of as a hamstring stretch, there are a lot of other things you… Continue reading Fresh Take Friday: Supta Padangusthasana Part 4

 Happy Friday!
 Today we're continuing our look at Supta Padangusthasana, or Reclined Hand-To-Big-Toe Pose.
-If you missed Part 1 of this series, you can catch up on that here.
-While this is a pose we often think of as a hamstring stretch, there are a lot of other things you can explore in this shape.… Continue reading Fresh Take Friday: Supta Padangusthasana Part 2
+If you missed the previous articles in this series, you can catch up on those here: Part 1, Part 2.
+While this is a pose we often think of as a hamstring stretch, there are a lot of other things you… Continue reading Fresh Take Friday: Supta Padangusthasana Part 3